Frequently Asked Questions

 Is it legal to use a coat of arms?

 The bearing of coats of arms is not regulated in most countries, including the United States, thus there has been a proliferation of "family name" companies offering histories and coats of arms for a given surname.
-While there is no reason we cannot enjoy the decoration of a coat of arms associated with someone centuries ago who shared our surname, we should be aware that this is all that it is -- a decoration.
-There is also no reason we cannot create a coat of arms and crest for ourselves, whether based on the coat of arms of an ancestor who shared our name (and may or may not be related to us), or designed from scratch to mean something special to our own lives and family.
+Displaying a coat of arms associated with someone centuries ago who shared our surname is merely a decoration -- it is not appropriate to consider this to be "our" coat of arms.
+There is no reason we cannot create a coat of arms and crest for ourselves, whether based on the coat of arms of an ancestor who shared our name (and may or may not be related to us), or designed from scratch to mean something special to our own lives and family.

 What products can I order bearing my new custom design?

 We offer a blazon of arms certificate suitable for framing as well as other products:

 |Yes, we design web sites!
 Yes, we design signs!|

 We will respond to your request as quickly as possible, usually within a few business days.
 We want to give each and every order our personal attention.
 This is a secure site -- all transactions are encrypted.